 The mass of the disc would provide its own gravity, allowing for habitation on both sides, while the atmosphere would be contained by placing a thousand-km high wall at the inner edge.
 Assuming the presence of sufficient technology, the entire disk could be habitable.
 But even if life was restricted to the star's habitable zone, it would still be the equivalent to tens of millions of Earths.

 The mechanical stresses on the disk mean that no known material would be sufficiently strong.
 Therefore, the construction of such a disk would require that various supermaterials be invented and mass-produced beforehand.
-Additionally, the construction of such a disk would require more matter than exists around any known stars, which means its entire system of planets and several others would have be disassembled for building materials.
+Additionally, the construction of such a disk would require more matter than exists around any known stars, which means its entire system of planets and several others would have been disassembled for building materials.

 The classic megastructure that was the first to be popularized.
-This theoretical structure is named from Freeman Dyson, and represents what he theorized a sufficiently advanced civilization might someday build in order to accommodate their energy needs and need for more habitable space.
+This theoretical structure is named from Freeman Dyson and represents what he theorized a sufficiently advanced civilization might someday build in order to accommodate their energy needs and need for more habitable space.

 The advantages of such a structure are that it could be built within a star's habitable zone.
 In the Sun's case, this corresponds to about 1 AU (or somewhere between Venus and Mars).
 This way, all sections of the sphere would be habitable, providing the equivalent of billions of Earths.